Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$

+\begin{remark} The similar perspective and argument in this work are applicable to the study on the Cauchy problem for the fifth-order KdV equation on $\T$.
+See \cite{Kwak2016}. \end{remark}

-There are another works on the low regularity well-posedness problem of similar nonlinear types of the fifth-order dispersive equations.
+There are several works on the low regularity well-posedness problem of the fifth-order dispersive equations with similar nonlinearity.
 For instance, the fifth-order KdV equation on $\R$, which has the nonlinearity of the form of $c_1\px u \px^2 u + c_2 u\px^3u$, was first studied by Ponce \cite{Ponce1993} as the low regularity well-posedness problem.
-Since the nonlinearity is the stronger than the advantage from the dispersive smoothing effect, it is required the energy method to prove the local well-posedness.
+Since the strength of the nonlinearity is stronger than the advantage from the dispersive smoothing effect, the energy method is required to prove the local well-posedness.
 Ponce used the energy method to prove the local well-posedness for Sobolev initial data $u_0 \in H^s$, $s \ge 4$, and afterward, Kwon \cite{Kwon2008-1} improved Ponce's result for $s > \frac52$.
-Kwon developed the modified energy method with the refined Strichartz estimate, Maximal function estimate, and local smoothing estimate.
-Recently, Guo, Kwon and the author \cite{GKK2013}, and Kenig and Pilod \cite{KP2015} further improved the local result, independently.
-The method in both \cite{GKK2013} and \cite{KP2015} is the also energy method based on the short time $X^{s,b}$ space while, the key energy estimates were shown by using additional weight and modified energy, respectively.
+Kwon also used the energy method with the modified energy in addition to the refined Strichartz estimate, the maximal function estimate and the local smoothing estimate.
+Recently, Guo, Kwon and the author \cite{GKK2013}, and Kenig and Pilod \cite{KP2015} further improved the local result independently.
+The method in both \cite{GKK2013} and \cite{KP2015} is the energy method based on the short time $X^{s,b}$ space, while the key energy estimates were shown by using an additional weight and modified energy, respectively.

 The paper is organized as follows: In Section \ref{sec:preliminary}, we summarize some notations and define function spaces.
 In Section \ref{sec:trilinear}, we prove Theorem \ref{thm:trilinear} by giving a counter example.
 In Section \ref{sec:L2 block estimate}, we show the $L^2$ block trilinear estimates which are useful to obtain nonlinear and energy estimates.
-In Section \ref{sec:nonlinear} and \ref{sec:energy}, we prove the nonlinear estimate and energy estimate, respectively.
+In Sections \ref{sec:nonlinear} and \ref{sec:energy}, we prove the nonlinear estimate and energy estimate, respectively.
 In Section \ref{sec:main}, we give the proof of Theorem \ref{thm:main}.
 Finally, we sketch the proof of high regularity result for \eqref{eq:5mkdv5} in Appendix \ref{app:smooth sol} for the convenience of readers.